 Anchorages of ancillary elements (e.g. conveyors, screw feeders) should be verified in the design seismic situation for the SD limit state according to 9.

-NOTE The seismic verification of the ancillary elements burdens the producer and is not covered in this standard.
+NOTE The seismic verification of the ancillary elements burdens the producer and is not covered in this document.

 Verification of Damage Limitation (DL) limit state